JJ Peterka: International play

 Peterka made his international debut with the Germany under-18 team at the 2019 World U18 Championship Division I, before joining the junior team for the 2020 and 2021 World Junior Championships.

 Joining the senior team for the first time, Peterka made his World Championships debut at the 2021 edition.
 Two years later, he rejoined the national team for the 2023 World Championship, where Germany embarked on an unexpected deep run through the knockout round, defeating the heavily-favoured United States senior team in the semifinals to reach the gold medal game.
 Peterka scored the opening goal of the game, but Germany was ultimately defeated by Canada senior team, winning the silver medal, the nation's first at the World Championships since 1953.
 With six goals and six assists in 10 games, Peterka was given the IIHF directorate award for best forward, and named to the Media All-Star Team.

 Personal life

 Peterka has two younger siblings, Tiffany and Jack.
 His German parents pointedly chose American sounding names for their children.

+With his father Dennis, Peterka has built Peterka Arena, a performance center featuring a 21 × 12 metre ice pad for skills training.
+Located in the town of Buchbach, about 35 miles from Munich, it aims to offer year-round conditioning tools in a country where very few rinks operate during the summer.
+It opened to the public in June 2026.